 Shop Till You Drop

 Morocco is a dizzying shopping experience!
 Compared to other countries in North Africa, Morocco has maintained a strong tradition of traditional manufacturing and there is an incredible selection of things to buy, ranging from spices, leather bags and shoes, ceramics, clothes, rugs, antiques, souvenirs, cosmetics, homewares and many more.
-In order to shop smart, it is worth researching what you can shop for and what quality to expect.
-I have a comprehensive shopping guide for Morocco and some tips for successful haggling.
+In order to shop smart, it is worth researching what you can shop for, what quality to expect and how to haggle.
 Bringing a spare bag to carry your purchases is the first step to take when travelling around Morocco!

 A Fantastic Food Experience